-CSI evaluates each school's gifted education program annually through the Student Services Screener.
-In addition, an audit of Advanced Learning Plans is conducted each December.
+CSI evaluates each school's gifted education program annually through the CSI Equity Screener.
+In addition, an audit of Advanced Learning Plans (ALPs) is conducted each December.
+CSI reviews ALPs to ensure they are purposeful and meaningful, support individual student growth and achievement, and comply with statutory procedural requirements.

-CDE Office of Gifted Education conducts the Colorado Gifted Education Review (C-GER) every four years.
+CDE Office of Gifted Education conducts Gifted Education Monitoring (GEM) every five years.
 Schools are required to participate in the process by updating the school's gifted education program plan, providing ALPs for review as requested by CDE, and participating in site visits or focus group meetings.
-CSI's next CGER will be conducted during the 2021-2022 school year.
+CSI's next GEM will be conducted during the 2023-2024 school year.